Florida foster care and adoption guidelines

 - The typical time frame is six to eight months for the entire process.

-Find your local community-based care agency through the Department of Children and Families using this map of recruiters and specialists.
+At Adoption Information Center, we can help you to find your local community-based care agency through the Department of Children and Families.